 - Language impairment

-Over two decades of research
+Over three decades of research

 Since 1984, the Center for BrainHealth researchers have been involved in one of the largest and longest-running collaborative studies of traumatic brain injury in youth, with hundreds of children participating.